What is Lead?

 Lead is a natural metal found in the ground.
 Before 1970 it was used in many building materials and lead is still used in industry today.
 Until 2002 most petrol contained lead and exhaust from cars has deposited more lead into the soil of urban areas.

 Lead is poisonous if swallowed.
 If lead is allowed to enter a child’s body it can cause serious long-term health problems.

 How may a child be exposed?

-The most common sources of lead exposure include:
+The most common sources of lead exposure for children in Australia include:

 - Lead-based paint from buildings built before 1970.
 Lead paint has a sweet taste which is appealing to children.

 - Lead-based paint that is disturbed during renovation.
 Sanding lead based paint creates dust that can be inhaled or swallowed.